UniversalDependencies/docs/_2015-08-23-uppsala/ellipsis.md

 * there is evidence of cases where the `remnant` relation cannot be used (and promotion is not suitable either, because we still have two or more orphans).
 The material where the remnants ought to be attached may be missing because it is understood from the extra-sentential context.
-  It is possible that we will see a sentence—segment of the above example: _And Sandy gold._
+  It is possible that we will see an incomplete sentence—e.g. a part of the above example:
+  _And Sandy gold._

 ## Recommendation

 There was a consensus that the `remnant` relation is not a good solution and should be eventually replaced by something else.
 We did not reach a consensus of what that something else should be.
 Restricted usage of `NULL` nodes was found somewhat appealing by some group members, and opposed by others.
-Chains of labels are a possible alternative that almost encodes the same information as the `NULL` nodes (unless there are multiple nodes missing, resulting in attachment ambiguity).
+Chains of labels is a possible alternative that almost encodes the same information as the `NULL` nodes (unless there are multiple nodes missing, resulting in attachment ambiguity).
 It was also proposed to use the promotion approach, even for the price that we will have to select one argument of the verb and attach the other arguments to it.